sajee05/Obsidian/temporary-dump/Economics 1.md

         - There is a strong correlation between growth and poverty alleviation.
         - Every 1% increase in growth rate is associated with a 0.6% increase in the pace of poverty reduction.
     - The growth rate of the population declined and the growth rate of the economy increases leading to higher per capita increases and more resources in the hands of the government.
-    - Thus higher growth created conditions in which the government had more resources to spend on poverty alleviation and to reduce vulnerabilities of the people at the bottom.
+    - Thus higher growth created conditions in which the government had more resources to spend on pov[[Economy]]leviation and to reduce vulnerabilities of the people at the bottom.
     - All measures of poverty, official estimates, world bank estimates, MPI estimates point to the fact that India has uplifted millions out of poverty at a record pace.
     - However a considerable reduction in poverty, there is still a long way to go before the poor are actually insulated from various dimensions of deprivation.
     - India is now a low-middle-income country, at its income level, the poverty line is 3.2 dollars/ person/day, whereas the official poverty line is still coincidentally, close to 1.9 dollars/person/day.